Policies, Regulations and Statements

 Statement on Civility & Human Dignity

-The mission of Bloomfield College is: "to prepare students to attain academic, personal and professional excellence in a multiracial and global society."
+The mission of Bloomfield College is: "to prepare students to attain academic, personal and professional excellence in a multicultural and global society."

 It is fundamental to our mission to create an unbiased community and to oppose vigorously any form of racism, religious intolerance, sexism, ageism, homophobia, heterosexism, and discrimination against those with disabling conditions.
 As the College recognizes the presence of gays, lesbians and bisexuals as members of our community, we therefore affirm the legitimacy and right of gays, lesbians, and bisexuals to create and enrich their cultural experience on our campus.